durgeshth/info_Durgesh/info.md

 # Some of my work
+- Drone Stabiliztion
+- Gcode and how machines know where to go
+- Emission spectrum of a tube light
+- Turbulent and laminar flow
+- Internship
+- Other
 ## Drone Stabiliztion
 I have worked with PID System, (a subset of Control Theory) specially on Drone Sabilization and I have learn how autonomus system works such as how the spaceship fly on desired path how chandrayan was follwing the exact trajectory which was precalulated, this all comes under control theory.
 Below are some of the photos and video links attachd:
 ### Drone